Last updated: 10.09.2024

 If the transfer to Fortnox does not work, an error message is displayed.
 Error messages only appear if something goes wrong during export.
 Error messages are displayed in a popup window, and are not saved anywhere.

-If the export to Fortnox does not work, it may be due to one of the following:
+If the export to Fortnox does not work, it may be due to one of the following reasons:

 The Fortnox web service is currently down.

 You do not have a licence.
-For more information, see Integration Licence and Invoicing Licence above.
+For more information, see Integration licence and invoicing licence above.